The Beach Boys

 Then there's this album.
 After snatches of genius throughout the band's earlier work, Brian manages to pour all of his creative energies into this album and create a true masterpiece.
 Inventive and colorful arrangements make every song feel very different from each other, and yet they are tied together by the lyrics and mood of the album.
 It's been called a "teenage symphony to God" and that feels about accurate.
 I discovered this in college, which seems like the perfect time.
 All of those thoughts that run through your head at that time got put into musical form on this album.
 There's just too much to say with this album, so I'll just finish with this: It's better than Sgt.
 Pepper.

-1. Wouldn't it be Nice
+Best tracks:1.
+Wouldn't it be Nice

 2. God Only Knows